stacks-network/docs/_develop/radiks-setup.md

 If you are using `blockstack.js` version 18 or earlier, you must use the Radiks version 0.1.\*, otherwise if you're using `blockstack.js` version 19 or higher, use Radiks 0.2.\* .

 1. Change directory to the root of you application code.
-2. Install the install the `radiks` client package.
+2. Install the `radiks` client package.

    <table class="uk-table uk-table-small">
       <thead>